taafouch/texture_relink_tool/README.md

 # Relink textures
 new_root_path = "/path/to/new/texture/directory"
-recursive = True  # Set to False if you don't want to search subdirectories
+recursive = True  # Set to False if you don"t want to search subdirectories

 relink_generator = model.relink_textures(new_root_path, recursive)